samuri51/chillybot/README.md

   *A last note, the auto djing in this script is meant for a 5 seater room, if you have less than five seats i highly recommend you turn this feature off when you start the bot up with the /getonstage command
    If you cannot get this bot to run for some reason feel free to open an issue on github.

- **A recent change has made it so that your bot will not be able to login unless you verify it's email address first**
+ **A recent change has made it so that your bot will not be able to log in unless you verify it's email address first**

 --------------------------------------------------------------------------------------
 In order to find the userid, auth and roomid of your bot use this bookmark by alain gilbert.